Troon-Technologies-LLC/TriQuetaSmartContract/docs/Technical_Document_TriQueta.md

 - Event for Creation of Drop ->
   `pub event DropCreated(dropId: UInt64, creator: Address, startDate: UFix64, endDate: UFix64)`
-  Emitted when a new Drop will be created and added to the smart Contract.
+  Emitted when a new Drop will be created and added to the Smart Contract.

+- Event for Updation of Drop ->
+  `pub event DropUpdated(dropId: UInt64, startDate: UFix64, endDate: UFix64)`
+  Emitted when Drop will be updated to the Smart Contract.

 - Event for purchase Drop ->
   `pub event DropPurchased(dropId: UInt64, templateId: UInt64, mintNumbers: UInt64, receiptAddress: Address)`